-If, like us, you are always after an excuse for an adventure with your other half, then look no further.
-We have compiled a list of Valentine’s Day adventure ideas for him and for her that we hope will make for a Valentine’s day to actually remember this year!
+If, like us, you’re always after an excuse for an adventure with your other half, then look no further.
+We have compiled a list of Valentine’s Day adventures for him and for her that we hope will make for a Valentine’s day to actually remember this year!

 Either way, my point is that it shouldn’t take a load of commercialisation and a made up date for us to make the effort to plan something special for our significant other.

 So, here are some ideas for fun and romantic adventures for any time of year.
 But seeing as it is the season, we might as well climb on that bandwagon and make a Valentine’s Day date out of it!

 10 Valentine’s Day adventures that you will both LOVE

 Whilst each idea sits well with us, we also appreciate that there are lots of him/her crossovers.
 As a woman in a heterosexual relationship, one of my perfect Valentine’s Day adventures would be one of the ideas ‘for him’; a night hike and sleeping under the stars with a glass of port and cheese!
 Not for all women, but equally not for all men either.
 I have definitely made some sweeping generalisations and assumptions – so I hope that no offence has been caused and that we’re not too far off the mark for a cracking Valentine’s Day adventure, whoever it’s for.

 (Skip to Adventures for her)